 Key Stage 5

-Coursework for the GCSEs and the BTEC is to be carried out in lesson times under teacher instruction, although research can be collected for homework.
+Coursework for GCSE and A Level is to be carried out in lesson times under teacher instruction, although research can be collected for homework.

 Students are expected to collect research and continue their classroom studies outside of lesson time through further reading and exam preparation.